Matezzzz/Image_outpainting/log.md

 * tokenizer doesn't train, latent losses suspiciouslty low.
 Try training without quantizer + codebook -> was due to a bug.
 Now just a VAE works
 * codebook works as well.
 Samples are quite low quality and latent losses are still extremely small
 * Problem - ordered images, need a larger shuffle limit
+* Ditched subclassing for functional API - we will use slightly more memory when training, but saving should be easier